The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Sunday, 28th of February of 2021, the sun will rise in Port Clyde at 6:13 am and sunset will be at 5:24 pm.
-In the high tide and low tide chart, we can see that the first low tide will be at 5:15 am and the next low tide at 5:44 pm.
-The first high tide will be at 11:25 am and the next high tide at 11:53 pm.
+Today Friday, 26th of April of 2024, the sun rose in Port Clyde at 5:34:52 am and sunset will be at 7:34:35 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:48 am and the next high tide will be at 1:26 pm.
+The first low tide will be at 7:16 am and the next low tide at 7:18 pm.

-The tidal coefficient today is 105.
-With such a high coefficient we will have big tides and the currents will also be very evident.
-The day ends with a tidal coefficient of 104.
+The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 72.
+The day ends with a tidal coefficient of 68.

 We can compare these levels with the maximum high tide recorded in the tide tables for Port Clyde which is of 11.8 ft and a minimum height of -2.0 ft.

-The following graph shows the progression of the tidal coefficient in the month of February of 2021.These values give us a rough idea of the tidal amplitude in Port Clyde, forecast in February.
+The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Port Clyde, forecast in April.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Port Clyde, the wind in Port Clyde and the surf forecast in Port Clyde before you go fishing.

-Today we begin the day with the moon already visible in the sky, so first we will see the moonset, which will take place at 7:18 am at 278° west.
-Eventually, the moon will rise again in the east (86°) at 7:08 pm.
+Today we begin the day with the moon already visible in the sky, so first we will see the moonset, which will take place at 6:37 am at 234° southwest.
+Eventually, the moon will rise again in the southeast (129°) at 10:58 pm.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info